 What Happens If the At-Fault Driver Is Uninsured?

 Whenever you crash with an uninsured driver, you’ll have to contact your own insurance company and determine what relief they can provide under your policy.

 In some cases, your insurance company can help compensate for bodily injuries.
 However, if you suffered property damage and other major losses, you may have to look for compensation through alternative means.
-Filing a personal injury lawsuit against an uninsured driver may be your best option for recovering losses.
+Filing an injury lawsuit against an uninsured driver may be your best option for recovering losses.

 Contact a Los Angeles Car Accident Lawyer for Help With Your Claim